Badoo’s Andrey Andreev sells his stake in Bumble owner MagicLab to Blackstone, valuing the dating apps at $3B – TechCrunch

 “This transaction is an incredibly important and exciting moment for Bumble and the MagicLab group of brands and team members.
 Blackstone is world-class at maximizing the success of entrepreneur-led companies, which presents a tremendous opportunity.
 We are very excited to build the next chapter with them,” said Wolfe Herd in a statement.
 “I am honored to take on the role of CEO of the group.
 I will strive to lead the group with a continued values-based and mission-first focus, the same one that has been core to Bumble since I founded the company five years ago.
 We will keep working towards our goal of recalibrating gender norms and empowering people to connect globally, and now at a much faster pace with our new partner.”

 Bumble is consistently in the top 10 of lifestyle apps in the US, according to App Annie data.
 The WSJ reports that Bumble now has some 75 million users, although Apptopia’s figures are a little more conservative: it notes that aggregated, lifetime downloads of Bumble are about 52 million, while lifetime in-app purchase revenue is about $335 million.
 March 2019 was its best month ever for IAP revenue with $14.1 million, and over the past six months, Bumble has averaged 1.5 million downloads per month, Apptopia’s Adam Blacker told TechCrunch.
+(The download figure doesn’t include web-based sign-ups.)

 But while Bumble has been growing at a healthy clip — in addition to being profitable, MagicLab had revenue growth of 40% annually — the transaction caps off a tumultuous time at the corporate level for the company.